-John Fuller: Well, if you’ve spent some time with a baby, you know how quickly they can go from one very happy emotion to something completely different.
+John Fuller: Well, if you’ve spent some time with a baby you know how quickly they can go from one very happy emotion … (sound effects of a crying baby) to something completely different.

 Jim Daly: (Laughter) I think we just heard it.

-John: And of course, we know that, um, God has designed us to have those emotions, that whole range of emotions.
-I’m thinking of fight-or-flight.
-That’s a God-given emotional reaction to a potentially dangerous situation.
+John: Yeah.
+And we know that God designed us to have emotions.
+There’s a whole range of feelings that we have.
+And I’m thinking of, you know, that whole fight or flight thing.
+That’s a God given reaction force when there’s a potentially dangerous situation.

 Jim: Hey, guys, welcome back to Focus.